AljoschaMeyer/chainable-command/readme.md

 ### Lifecycle
 The CommandInstance lifecycle is started by calling `commandInstance.start()`.
 Pushing data to `commandInstance.stdin` before `start()` was called leads to an error.

 The `init` lifecycle function is invoked right after `commandInstance.start()` has been called and will only be called once.
 It has to return a promise.
-When the promise is resolved (and `exit()` (see below) has not been called in `init`), a `'ready'` event is emitted by the CommandInstance, signaling that the `stdin` stream may now be written to.
+When the promise is resolved (and `exit()` (see below) has not been called in `init`), a `'ready'` event is emitted by the CommandInstance, signaling that the input to the `stdin` stream will now be processed.

 Each time data is written to `commandInstance.stdin`, the `onInput` lifecycle function is called with the received data and the encoding of the data, i.e. the first two arguments to `Writable._write()`.
-All incoming data before the CommandInstance has emitted its `'ready'` event is ignored. `onInit` has to return a promise.
+All incoming data before the CommandInstance has emitted its `'ready'` event is processed right before the event is emitted. `onInit` has to return a promise.

 The `cleanup` lifecycle function is invoked exactly once, at the end of the CommandInstance lifecycle.
 It is guaranteed that `init` has been resolved before, and that no `onInput` will be invoked or resolved after `cleanup` has been called. `cleanup` has to return a promise as well.
 Aside from manually exiting the CommandInstance, `cleanup` is invoked when no further input will be received and no input is currently processed.
 After cleanup is resolved, `stdout` and `stderr` of the CommandInstance are closed (by pushing null).